ripaclub/zf2-sphinxsearch/README.md

     "require": {
         "php": ">=5.3.3",
-        "ripaclub/sphinxsearch": "0.7.0"
+        "ripaclub/zf2-sphinxsearch": "~0.7.0"
     }

 Usage
 -----

-In order to use this module you need to load it through your ZF2 app `config/application.config.php` file:
+In order to use it you only need to load it through your ZF2 app `config/application.config.php` file:

 ```php
 return [